FHantke/brave-browser-wiki/Roadmap.md

 **`Disclaimer`** - the following timelines are approximations and are not set in stone.
 There's a lot of thought and work that goes into developing something complex like Brave.
 Sometimes schedules slip, sometimes certain feature are de-prioritized and others are prioritized.
 Given the disclaimer, this list should be pretty accurate in terms of when we expect certain features to be released.

+This list assumes you're on the `Release` channel.
+Features land on the `Nightly` channel first and make their way through the train model as described via [Brave Release Schedule](https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule).

 ### Q1 2020 [January - March]:

 ### Q2 2020 [April - June]: